 🌡️Storage

-Store leftover garlic bread in an airtight container in the fridge for 3-4 days.
+Store leftover garlic toast baguette in an airtight container in the fridge for 3-4 days.
 If you are only storing it overnight, it can be simply wrapped in plastic wrap.
-It can be frozen in an airtight container or Ziploc freezer bag for up to 3 months.

 👪 Serving Size

 This garlic bread recipe makes 8 servings, but you can cut it into smaller pieces for more servings.
-You can also half, double, or triple the recipe by clicking on the blue serving number and selecting the number of servings you'd like.
+You can also half, double, or triple the recipe by clicking on the serving number and selecting the number of servings you'd like.
 The ingredient quantities will automatically adjust.
 You'll need additional baguettes if you want more servings.

 🔢WW Points